Bubble Gum Fellow: Stud record

 Bubble Gum Fellow was retired to become a breeding stallion in Japan and was also shuttled to stand for part of the year in Australia.
 The best of his offspring included the Graded race winners Appare Appare, Candy Vale (Sunline Stakes), Toshi Candy, Early Robusto, Onoyu and Meiner Bowknot.
 He died of pneumonia at the Breeders Stallion Station (Hokkaido) on 26 April 2010 at the age of 17.

+In popular culture

+An anthropomorphized version of Bubble Gum Fellow appears as a character in Umamusume: Pretty Derby, voiced by Sayaka Kamitani.